-Getting an alcoholic husband to stop drinking is not a day’s job, as it requires lots of time, effort and patience to make it work.
+Getting an alcoholic husband to stop drinking is not a day’s job, as it requires lots of time, effort, and patience to make it work.
 It is commonly presumed that an addict will only stop when they want to, not necessarily how much you impose it on them.
 However, you can do your bit to help them curb their addictive behaviors.

-As his partner, you would suffer more of the consequences, and it could leave you mentally, physically and financially broken.
+As his partner, you would suffer more of the consequences, and it could leave you mentally, physically, and financially broken.

+So, how to get your husband to stop drinking?
 Below are some effective tips on how to help an alcoholic husband stop drinking:

 1. Communication is the key thing